Scala FAQ

 How can a method in a superclass return a value of the “current” type?

-First, note that using this.type won’t work.
-People often try that, but this.type means “the singleton type of this instance”, a different and too-specific meaning.
-Only this itself has the type this.type; other instances do not.
+Using this.type will only work if you are returning this itself. this.type means “the singleton type of this instance”.
+Only this itself has the type this.type; other instances of the same class do not.

 This blog post argues against F-bounds and in favor of typeclasses; see also this Stack Overflow post for some counterpoint.